-A new research has concluded that some of the internal organs of humans, including the heart and lungs, have the ability to recognize smells of food and beverages!
+New research has concluded that some of the internal organs of humans, including the heart and lungs, have the ability to recognize the smells of foods and beverages!

 Olfactory receptors, which allow us to sense odors and were initially thought to exist only in the nose, have been identified in other parts of the human body, says the study presented recently at the annual meeting of the American Chemical Society in New Orleans.